 The common facial vein is formed by the joining of the facial vein and anterior branch of the retromandibular vein.
 It is part of the venous drainage system of the face.

 origin and termination: the facial vein (along with the facial artery) pierces the deep investing fascia of the neck...

-The common femoral artery is the continuation of the external iliac artery at the level of the inguinal ligament.
-As well as supplying oxygenated blood to the leg, it gives off smaller branches to the anterior abdominal wall.
-The artery lies medial to the midpoint of the inguinal ligament, halfw...
+The common femoral artery (CFA) is the continuation of the external iliac artery (EIA) at the level of the inguinal ligament.
+As well as supplying oxygenated blood to the leg, it gives off smaller branches to the anterior abdominal wall and superficial pelvis.

 The common femoral vein (CFV) forms from the confluence of the femoral vein and the deep femoral vein, and continues as the external iliac vein at the inguinal ligament.
 It accompanies the common femoral artery.